ourPLCC/plcc/README.md

 # PLCC

-PLCC is a Programming Language Compiler Compiler.
+PLCC is a Programming Language Compiler Compiler designed for use in a Programming Languages course.

 General
 - Licensed under [GPLv3.0 or higher](LICENSE)